MunGell/awesome-for-beginners/README.md

 - [JabRef](https://github.com/JabRef/jabref/labels/good%20first%20issue) _(label: good first issue)_ <br> Desktop application moving from SWING to JavaFX.
 Focus on code quality: Usage of code quality tools such as [CodeCov](https://codecov.io/) and [Codacy](https://www.codacy.com/).
 Each Pull Request is reviewed by two developers to provide high-quality feedback and to ensure high quality of new contributions.
 - [Wikimedia Commons Android App](https://github.com/commons-app/apps-android-commons/labels/beginner%20friendly) _(label: beginner friendly)_ <br> Allows users to upload pictures from their Android phone/tablet to Wikimedia Commons.
 - [XWiki](https://jira.xwiki.org/issues/?jql=labels%20%3D%20Onboarding) _(label: Onboarding)_ <br> [XWiki](http://xwiki.org) is a free wiki software platform written in Java with a design emphasis on extensibility.
 Beginners should follow the [onboarding wiki](http://dev.xwiki.org/xwiki/bin/view/Onboarding/).
+Most enhanced form of learning a language .
+The most useful language .
 ## JavaScript

 - [missioncontrol](https://github.com/davfoundation/missioncontrol/labels/first-timers-only) _(label: first-timers-only)_ <br> Mission Control is a free and open marketplace connecting autonomous vehicles (e.g., drones) with users looking for services such as package deliveries.